Jump to:

 Adrenal insufficiency

-• Clinical manifestations are the same in primary and secondary disease: Weakness, fatigue, weight loss, hyperpigmentation of the skin and mucosa, vitiligo.43,50
+• Clinical manifestations are the same in primary and secondary disease: Weakness, fatigue, weight loss, vitiligo, hypoglycemia, hypotension.
+Skin hyperpigmentation occurs in primary adrenal insufficiency.42

 Laboratory studies

 Growth hormone is secreted in a pulsatile fashion, and levels are highest within 1 hour of onset of sleep and are therefore difficult to measure.
-IGF-1 acts as an indirect measurement and can be used to evaluate possible AGHD or acromegaly.
+IGF-1 acts as an indirect measurement and can be used to evaluate possible AGHD or acromegaly, however stimulation tests with macimorelin or GHRH may be used as confirmatory tests instead of insulin tolerance test nowadays8,43

 Androgen deficiency can be detected by early morning fasting total and free testosterone levels (normal 250-400ug/ml).

-Thyroid function may be measured with the following:
+Thyroid function may be measured with the following4

 • TSH, T4/Free T4